British Pain Society: 50th anniversary

+The World Health Assembly, part of the WHO, has declared September as Pain Awareness Month.
+The aim is to raise public awareness and understanding of pain.
+The International Association for the Study of Pain (IASP), in line with their Year on Integrative Pain Care, focus on the vital importance of an individualized, multidisciplinary and multimodal approach to pain care.

 Affiliations with other organisations

-The British Pain Society is affiliated with the International Association for the study of Pain as well as the Royal College of Anaesthetists and the Association of Anaesthetists of Great Britain and Ireland.
+The British Pain Society is affiliated with the International Association for the Study of Pain as well as the Royal College of Anaesthetists and the Association of Anaesthetists of Great Britain and Ireland.
 The society is also a National Chapter of the European Pain Federation, commonly known as the European Federation of Individual Chapters (EFIC).